Bump Normal-A Bump to Normal conversion Node, you can see below what it does.

 of a given object, if one of its polygon is cast by the ray.

-Has also a single "Hit" output. -Input the start "Position" and "Direction" of the ray. -Select "Front Side" or "Both Sides" intersection mode. -Works in the Surface, Displacement and Item Motion node editors.
+In version 11 & 2018+, it returns also a "Normal", "Poly Normal" and "Delta" outputs. -Input the start "Position" and "Direction" of the ray. -Select "Front Side" or "Both Sides" intersection mode. -Works in the Surface, Displacement and Item Motion node editors.

 Speed Time-A Speed Time node, for converting a Speed channel or an enveloped Speed